As property prices continue to soar, many first home buyers are being priced out of the market, but some are coming up with a solution.

 - Consider a guarantor.
 Your parents might be able to help you (but only if they want to) by helping you with a deposit using the equity from their own property.

 - Clean credit history.
-Ensure that your bills and loan repayments are paid on time because your creditor may lodge a default against you or your VEDA credit file if payments are more than 90 days late.
+Ensure that your bills and loan repayments are paid on time because your creditor may lodge a default against you or your Equifax credit file if payments are more than 90 days late.

 - Beware of joint investments.
 Although this strategy may help you break into the market sooner, your individual goals may change five years down the track.
 Consider that a property needs to be held for at least seven years before seeing significant returns - you need to make sure that there is a contingency plan in place.